Memory Management

 Non-Owning Pointer A pointer that refers to a resource, but does not own it.
 In Group a_oGroup = new Group, we say that a_oGroup is an owning pointer.
 However, calling Model.AddNode( a_oGroup, Model, -1 ) transfers ownership to the <Model3D>.
 Calling delete a_oGroup will cause a crash (because of a double free, if the <Node> is owned by the <Model3D>.
 In that case, since <Model3D> owns a_oGroup, you need to call Model.DeleteNode( a_oGroup ) to destroy it.

 Single Ownership, Multiple Non-Owning Pointers The concept that one object, and only one object, can own a particular block of memory, but other objects may point at it.
-Destruction of objects that point at the memory do not result in that memory being deallocated.
+Destruction of objects that only refer to the memory do not result in memory deallocation.

 Table 1.2.
 Common Allocation Methods